ths93/burstcoin-guides/README.md

 ## Markdown

-The guides are written in the [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) and saved in repective `.md` files.
+The guides are written in the [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) and saved in respective `.md` files.
 Look at [examples](https://markdown-it.github.io/) to see the capability of markdown and its proper usage.

 ## Content